mattcarlotta/nvi/README.md

 # ~/.local/bin/nvi

 ```
-If not found, then your install path probably isn't included in your `$PATH`:
+If not found, then your install path probably isn't included in your shell's `$PATH`:
 ```sh
 echo $PATH
 ```